gbouras13/pharokka/README.md

 **pharokka v0.1.11 is now available on bioconda**

 * v0.1.11 adds VFDB and CARD databases for virulence factor and AMR gene identification.
 * These should install using the install_databases.py script.
-If this does not work, the additional databases can be found in the databases directory in this repository.
-These can then be copied into your desired database directory.
-See the Installation Section for more details.
+* If this does not work, you an alternatively download the databases from Zenodo at https://zenodo.org/record/7080544 and unzip the directory in a location of your choice.
+Please see the Installation Section for more details.

 The easiest way to install pharokka is via conda.